postpilot-org/data-science-candidate-takehome/README.md

 ## Objectives
-You are given historic campaign data for a specific brand who will launch additional future campaigns.
-Your objective is to train a model to estimate the incremental return on ad spend (iROAS)
+You are given historic campaign data (train_data.csv) for a specific brand who will launch additional future campaigns.
+Your objective is to train a model to estimate the _incremental return on ad spend_ (iROAS)

 $$
 \text{iROAS} = \frac{\text{Total Treatment Group Spend - Total Control Group Spend}}{\text{Advertising Cost}}